MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ### TTD Threads Object Example

-Use the dx command to display all of the children objects to the first TTD threads object in the array.
+Use the dx command to display all of the children objects of the first TTD threads object in the array.

 ```
 0:000> dx -r3 -h @$curprocess.TTD.Threads[0]